voschezang/coding-handbook/scary-quotes.md

 - We've finished our ~~Agile~~ DevOps transition.
 - This is an autonomous system that requires no human intervention at all.
 - The AI has joined a religion.
+- We’ve spend so much time with research, there is no need to additional user testing.

 Programming